 By ferry

-[edit]- Washington State Ferries.
-There is a ferry connecting Port Townsend on the Olympic Peninsula and Coupeville, on Whidbey Island.
-The small ferries required by Coupeville's narrow harbor mean that vehicle space is often limited, and drive-up motorists may have to wait several sailings for a space.
-Guaranteed reservations can be made in advance online [1] or by calling 511, and are all but essential on Friday afternoons, weekends and holidays.
-Pedestrians and bicyclists will never have a problem boarding the ferry.
+Reservations are recommended for vehicles.
+The small ferries required for the narrow Keystone Harbor mean that vehicle space is often limited, and drive-up motorists may have to wait several sailings for a space.
+Advance reservations are all but essential on Friday afternoons, weekends and holidays.
+There's always room for pedestrians and bicyclists.

 By boat

-[edit]- Coupeville Wharf and boating facility.
-12 or more boats can be moored to floats attached to the wharf on a first-come, first-served basis.
-There are also four buoys near the Wharf.
-Both unleaded gasoline and diesel fuel can be purchased at the fuel dock which is attached to the north side of the wharf.
+[edit]- 2 Coupeville Wharf and boating facility, 24 Front St NW, ☏ +1 360-678-6379.
+12 or more boats can be moored to floats attached to the wharf on a first come first served basis.
+There are also four buoys near the wharf.
+Unleaded gasoline and diesel fuel can be purchased at the fuel dock which is attached to the north side of the wharf.
 This is the only public moorage in Penn Cove.
-Showers and a coffee shop with basic boating supplies are available. mooring floats overnight (after 6PM) fees: Oct 1-Apr 30 $0.50 per foot; May 1-Sep 30 $1.00 per foot; mooring buoys overnight (after 6PM): $10 for maximum length of 32 feet; courtesy moorage: 3 hour maximum after 6PM with approval of Harbor Master $5.00 regardless of length.
+Showers and a coffee shop with basic boating supplies are available.
+Mooring floats overnight (after 6PM) fees: winter (October 1 - April 30) $0.50 per foot, summer (May 1 - September 30) $1.00 per foot.
+Mooring buoys overnight (after 6PM) $10 for maximum length of 32 feet.
+Courtesy moorage: 3 hour maximum after 6PM with approval of Harbor Master $5.00 regardless of length.

 By shuttle